jmoralesFusion/TP_master_fusion_confinement/README.md

 TP Master Fusion: Confinement Analysis for WEST
 ===============================================

-To execute the template load the tools_dc module:
+In partner zone, to execute the template load the tools_dc module:
 ```
 module load tools_dc
 ```